Back to "DataSummarizer: Fast Local Data Profiling"

 style F stroke:#333,stroke-width:4px

-• the LLM is operating on facts, not anecdotes
+• the LLM operates on evidence, not anecdotes

-Why the Profile Helps (Even Without an LLM)
+Why the Profile Is Useful (Even Without an LLM)

 A profile answers the boring-but-urgent questions immediately: